Proger007/embench-plus-plus/README.md

 2. Reopen in Dev Container when prompted

 ## License
-This project is licensed under the BSD-3-Clause License.
+This project is licensed under the MIT License.

 ## Contribution
 Contributions, ideas, and extensions are very welcome!